chloe-jpeg/CART253/ART-JAM/self-portrait/README.md

 ## License

-This bit should include the license you want to apply to your work.
-For example:

-> yeah i don't know about that one
 > This project is licensed under a Creative Commons Attribution ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)) license with the exception of libraries and other components with their own licenses.